More than any other place I’ve been, traveling to Guatemala seems to have a profound impact on those who brave its borders.

 The C.I.A. was infamously involved in Guatemala just before its civil war broke out.
 In 1954, the C.I.A. helped to overthrow the government and installed Col. Carlos Castillo Armas as president.

 There is little debate that this effort to ensure the country was pro-American is what led to the nation’s internal war.
 Bitter Fruit: The Story of the American Coup in Guatemala gives a more detailed account of this history.

 Guatemala has several famous symbols that are seen regularly.

 The national bird, the Quetzal, is beloved and the namesake of the local money.
 The marimba is a traditional instrument resembling a xylophone and features prominently in the country’s indigenous music.

 The monja blanca (a.k.a. the White Nun Orchid) is the national flower and stands for beauty and peace.
 The ceiba, Guatemala’s national tree, can be over 240 feet tall, and Mayan artifacts are sometimes fashioned from its wood and thorns.

 Getting to know a place before visiting it always enhances the experience.
 Guatemala, with its extensive natural beauty and varied history, only speaks to that.
-Being a little more familiar with the country will undoubtedly make your travels in Guatemala all the better.
+Being a little more familiar with the country will undoubtedly make your Guatemala travel all the better.

-Another thing to put on the to-do list is to support local eco-projects, NGOs, and community outreach efforts.
+Another thing to put on the what to do in Guatemala list is to support local eco-projects, NGOs, and community outreach efforts.
 There are many eye-opening tours of NGO projects, such as Camino Seguro and Niños de Guatemala.